jparkington/Electric-Brew/eda.md

   - `month` (**int**): Month extracted from `interval_date_time` and added as a separate column.
 Allows for monthly trend analysis and comparisons.

   - `month_name` (**str**): Full name of the month extracted for better readability in plots and reports.

+  - `hour` (**int**): Hour extracted from `interval_date_time`.
+Useful for hourly trend analysis and period classification.

+  - `period` (**str**): Classifies the time of the day into three categories: 'Off-peak: 12AM to 7AM', 'Mid-peak: 7AM to 5PM, 9PM to 11PM', and 'On-peak: 5PM to 9PM'.
+This classification aids in understanding the energy usage patterns based on different time periods.

   - `kwh_normalized` (**float**): Normalized energy usage, calculated as $\frac{{\text{kWh} - \mu}}{{\sigma}}$ where $\mu$ is the mean and $\sigma$ is the standard deviation, both computed grouped by `meter_id`.
 This normalization levels the playing field for analysis, allowing for a fair comparison across different meters and times.